How to Make Money on Pinterest (Without Spending Any)

 Affiliate Marketing

 Affiliate marketing is one of the easiest ways to make money on Pinterest without selling your own products.
-The best practice is to link your pins to a landing page, blog post, social media profile, or YouTube video—not directly to an affiliate link.
+The best practice is to link your pins to a landing page, blog post, social media profile, or YouTube video, not directly to an affiliate link.
 Pinterest’s algorithm tends to deprioritize direct affiliate links, and doing so may violate their policy.
-See their Community Guidelines.
-For more information.
+See their Community Guidelines for more information.

 Digital Products

 Since Pinterest is primed for e-commerce, creating and selling your own digital products is an excellent way to earn revenue.
 Use pins to drive visitors to your landing pages or lead magnets, and give them a reason to explore your content further.
+Not sure where to start?
+This beginner’s guide to selling digital products covers the low-cost setup process from product creation to delivery.

 Infographic titled “Digital Product Types That Drive E-Commerce.”
 Displays six product types—eBooks, Printables, Courses, Workshops, Templates, and Toolkits—connected with arrows to a central e-commerce store icon, showing how each can be sold or promoted through online platforms like Pinterest.